Big Thompson Initiative Partner Profile

 Colorado Forest Restoration Institute

-Upon completion of our Feasibility Analysis in early 2014, Peaks to People established a Working Group to help progress the outcomes identified in the study.
+Upon completion of our Feasibility Analysis, Peaks to People established a Working Group to help progress the outcomes identified in the study.
 This group consisted of a variety of Northern Colorado businesses, organizations, landowners, and interested parties committed to protecting our forests and watersheds.
-CFRI was an integral member of this initial Working Group as part of our Science and Monitoring Team.
+CFRI played an integral role in our early efforts as part of our Science and Monitoring Team.

 Over the next five years CFRI and Peaks to People co-developed a risk assessment and fuel treatment planning decision support system, called the “Watershed Investment Tool”.
 The tool analyzes pre-treatment forest fuel conditions, determines the optimal treatment methods (such as prescribed fire and/or mechanical thinning), and helps stakeholders establish project goals.
 It also analyzes the results of each project to provide measurable outcomes of success and inform future decisions.

 During this same time period we completed work at several demonstration sites to assist with initial data gathering, testing and process development.
 Two of the sites selected were Ramsay-Shockey in the Big Thompson watershed and the Ben Delatour Scout Ranch in the Cache la Poudre watershed.
 The team at CFRI worked closely with the Colorado Chapter of The Nature Conservancy and other partners to lead monitoring at the demonstration sites to assess how projects aligned with Peaks to People program goals and objectives.